kafka-ops/julie/docs/futures/what-acl-management.rst

 ^^^^^^^^^^^

 It is possible in RBAC to assign permission for a given principal to access a given set of Connectors.
-This is possible with the Kafka Topology Builder with a topology like the one below, where *User:Connect1* will have access to connectors *jdbc-sync* and *jdbc-source*.
+This is possible, with Julie Ops using a topology like the one below, where *User:Connect1* will have access to connectors *jdbc-sync* and *jdbc-source*.

 .. code-block:: YAML